uvarc/rc-learning/content/notes/biopython/index.md

 **On Rivanna (UVA's HPC platform):**

-[Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/) offers severalAnaconda distributions with different Python versions.
+[Rivanna](https://www.rc.virginia.edu/userinfo/rivanna/overview/) offers several Anaconda distributions with different Python versions.
 Before you use Python you need to load one of the `anaconda` software modules and then run the `pip install` command.

 ```bash
 module load anaconda